Hierarchical Clustering Algorithms on Poisson and Other Stationary Point Processes: on Cox Point Processes

 \subsection{\texorpdfstring{Stopping Criteria for Detecting Data Aggregation in $\mathrm{CHN}^2$ Clustering}{Stopping Criteria for Detecting Data Aggregation in CHN2 Clustering}}

-A classical question in hierarchical clustering is that of the identification of aggregates through the clustering process.
-It is proposed here to use stopping rules purely based on the lengths of edges used in clustering to assess the presence of aggregates.
-These stopping rules are defined by comparison to the null hypothesis which is that of a Poisson dataset.
+A classical question in hierarchical clustering is that of identifying aggregates through the clustering process.
+It is proposed here to use stopping rules based on the lengths of the edges introduced by the clustering procedure.
+These stopping rules are defined relative to a Poisson dataset, which serves as a null model without intrinsic aggregation.

-To answer this, the mean distances between clusters at different levels of the $\mathrm{CHN}^2$ clustering algorithm are computed and plotted for each data set in Figure \ref{coxmeandistance}.
-In this figure, the left diagram corresponds to the data set of Figure \ref{COX}, while the right one corresponds to the data set of Figure \ref{COX2}.
-In both diagrams, one can observe a distinct 'jump' in the mean distances, which can be used to determine the stopping level for clustering. \\ To make this more quantitative, a ratio-based jump detection method can be used.
-Let \( d_{\text{Cox}, k} \) and \( d_{\text{Poisson}, k} \) denote the mean nearest-neighbor distances at level \( k \) for the Cox and Poisson datasets, respectively.
-Consider the ratio:

-By tracking the evolution of \( R_k \) across levels, one can identify aggregation on the basis of a sudden increases in this ratio.
-Specifically, aggregation is detected at the first level \( k^* \) where the relative increase in \( R_{k} \) exceeds a predefined threshold, i.e.,

-The results of this method are illustrated in Figure \ref{coxmeandistance1}, where significant jumps in the mean distance ratios are observed at specific levels.
-For the dataset in Figure \ref{COX}, the first pronounced jump occurs at level \( 6 \), while for Figure \ref{COX2}, it appears at level \( 5 \).
-This is for a threshold $\tau = 0.3$.\\
+To this end, the mean distances between clusters at successive levels of the $\mathrm{CHN}^2$ hierarchy are computed and plotted in Figure~\ref{coxmeandistance}.
+The mean inter-cluster distances exhibit a pronounced increase at a specific level of the hierarchy.
+For the dataset shown on the left of Figure~\ref{fig:cox-vertical}, this increase occurs around level (6), whereas for the dataset shown on the right it occurs around level (5).
+These jumps suggest natural stopping levels for the clustering procedure and provide evidence of spatial aggregation relative to the Poisson baseline.